Brazilian cavalry: Regiments

-Motomechanization generated new types of units in the 1940s.
+Mechanization generated new types of units in the 1940s.
 Mounted infantry became the Motorized Cavalry Regiments (RCM), and Tank Battalions (BCC) and Mechanized Reconnaissance Squadrons and Regiments (Esqd or R Rec Mec) were created.
 The RCM was effectively motorized infantry.
 Mechanized Reconnaissance used lighter armored vehicles and, in addition to reconnaissance, also carried out offensive, defensive and security missions.
 The name was inappropriately influenced by American doctrine.
 The BCC had medium armor.
 Its name was also an impropriety, as what the Americans called a "battalion", the Brazilian cavalry traditionally called a "regiment".
 A heavy armored battalion was also planned, which, however, did not come into being.

-The reforms of the 1970s completed the motomechanization process.
+The reforms of the 1970s completed the mechanization process.
 The former categories gave way to the following: